oracularzebra/nutripe/README.md

 # This is a recipe webapp

 ### Overview
-##### This webapp was build as a project for learning web development.
+##### This webapp was build as a project while learning web development.
 The app uses all the latest front-end stacks.

 ### Technologies used
 * HTML